How many return home again?

 Without a residence permit

-In total, 488 rejected persons left Denmark in 2018, of these 111 accompanied/by force and 341 'seen leaving' which means that the police put you on a plane but doesn't accompany.
-This is not many, seen in the light of a more or less constant number of around 1,200 who are in a position where they are supposed to leave, after a final rejection.
-Most of the rejected can't be deported for variuos reasons, even if the police is trying.
-Read more about this issue in our report 'Asylum camp limbo'.
+In 2022, a total of 222 rejected persons left Denmark, out of these 79 were accompanied/by force and 142 'seen leaving' which means that the police put you on a plane but doesn't accompany.
+This is not many, considering that 548 were in a position where they are supposed to leave, after a final rejection.
+Most of the rejected can't be deported for various reasons, even if the Return Agency is trying their best.
+A large part of the ones who are rejected disappear from the system – trying again in other countries or going under ground.
+Only very few return to their home countries.
+Read more about rejection and return in our report 'A firm hand'.

 With a residence permit

-Refugees are now only granted 1 or 2 years of permit at a time, and there is a lot of focus on this being temporary after the 'paradigm shift'.
-Informatokn about repatriation has become a fixed assignemt for the municipalities – which many refugees rightly feel as a bucket of cold water thrown in their face, when they have just been granted asylum or by no means feel like going back.
-Even before the new law, it had become almost impossible for refugees to get permanent residence permit.
+Refugees are now only granted 1 or 2 years of permit at a time, and the temporary character is emphasized after the 'paradigm shift'.
+Information about repatriation has become a mandatory task for the municipalities – which many refugees rightly feel as a bucket of cold water thrown in their face, when they have been granted asylum recently and cannot go back at all.